demiurgeQuantified/PZEventDoc/docs/Events.md

-OnCGlobalObjectSystemInit | (Client) Fires when the client GlobalObject system is being initialised. | OnChallengeQuery | (Client) Fires when the main menu wants to check for challenge maps. | OnCharacterCollide | Fires when a non-zombie character collides with another (possibly zombie) character. | IsoGameCharacter character, IsoGameCharacter collidedCharacter, OnCharacterDeath | Fires when a character dies. | IsoGameCharacter character, OnChatWindowInit | (Multiplayer) (Client) Fires when the chat window is initialised. | OnClientCommand | (Server) Fires when a client command sent through sendClientCommand is received by the server. | String module, String command, IsoPlayer player, table args, OnClimateManagerInit | Fires when the climate manager is initialised. | ClimateManager climateManager,
+OnCGlobalObjectSystemInit | (Client) Fires when the client GlobalObject system is being initialised. | OnChallengeQuery | (Client) Fires when the main menu wants to check for challenge maps. | OnCharacterCollide | Fires when a non-zombie character collides with another (possibly zombie) character. | IsoGameCharacter character, IsoGameCharacter collidedCharacter, OnCharacterDeath | Fires when any character dies, including zombies and players regardless of whether they are local. | IsoGameCharacter character, OnChatWindowInit | (Multiplayer) (Client) Fires when the chat window is initialised. | OnClientCommand | (Server) Fires when a client command sent through sendClientCommand is received by the server. | String module, String command, IsoPlayer player, table args, OnClimateManagerInit | Fires when the climate manager is initialised. | ClimateManager climateManager,